-The Art Walk at the Bradford Rail Trail is an effort by Team Haverhill, in cooperation with the Friends of the Bradford Rail Trail and the City of Haverhill, to add sculptures to the Bradford Rail Trail as an additional attraction to the area.
+The Art Walk at the Bradford Rail Trail is an effort by Team Haverhill, in cooperation with the Friends of the Bradford Rail Trail and the City of Haverhill, that added five public art sculptures as an additional attraction to the area.

 The Bradford Rail Trail is a half-mile path running along the Merrimack River between the Basiliere and the Comeau Bridges.
 In 2008, the City purchased the land compliments of a state grant and a donation from the Greater Haverhill Foundation.
 The City and the Friends of the Bradford Rail Trail, a volunteer group, created the path for pedestrians, cyclists, joggers and other non-motorized users.

-The Trail includes a variety of features, including benches, historical and educational markers, and a beautiful mural called “Wildlife in the Merrimack River Watershed” already installed on the Arthur Sharp Building.
-Construction of the trail has been completed, and an official opening will take place on June 24, 2017.
+The Trail includes a variety of features, including benches, historical and educational markers, and a beautiful mural called “Wildlife in the Merrimack River Watershed” installed on the Arthur Sharp Building.
+The official opening took place on June 24, 2017.

 Here’s a bit of background: